AerCap Holdings N.V. (AER) and the Battle of Fundamentals vs. Technicals

 AerCap Holdings N.V.
-(NYSE:AER) went down by -1.68% from its latest closing price compared to the recent 1-year high of $71.38.
-The company’s stock price has collected 6.01% of gains in the last five trading sessions.
-Press Release reported on 11/10/21 that AerCap Holdings N.V.
-Announces Filing of Interim Financial Report for the Third Quarter of 2021
+(NYSE:AER) went up by 0.88% from its latest closing price compared to the recent 1-year high of $71.38.
+The company’s stock price has collected 0.55% of gains in the last five trading sessions.
+Press Release reported on 12/15/21 that AerCap Delivers First of 14 Airbus A220 Aircraft to Breeze Airways

 Is It Worth Investing in AerCap Holdings N.V.
 (NYSE :AER) Right Now?